fluxninja/aperture/docs/content/concepts/agent-group.md

 Aperture.
 The agent group can be associated with different entities based on the deployment mode of the Agents.

-In sidecar mode, it is recommended to name the agent group based on the respective service.
+In sidecar mode, it is recommended to name the agent group based on the service.
 This approach establishes a unified agent group for all pods within the service.
 For example, all pods within the 'Checkout' service can be defined under the same agent group.

 In DaemonSet mode, the agent group name is typically based on the Kubernetes cluster name.
 This ensures that all Agents deployed on each node of the cluster